 A quad screen is used to evaluate whether the baby has an increased chance of having Down Syndrome or neural tube defects.
 The test also identifies the following:

 This test is recommended in all IVF/ICSI pregnancies in accordance with recent American Heart Association practice guidelines.

-Testing will improve prenatal diagnosis, management and referral of the affected pregnancies for delivery and prenatal/postnatal interventions, with the goal of improvement of outcomes.
+Testing will improve prenatal diagnosis, management, and referral of the affected pregnancies for delivery and prenatal/postnatal interventions, with the goal of improving outcomes.

 This test is typically performed by a specially trained ultrasound sonographer and the images are interpreted by a pediatric cardiologist who specializes in fetal congenital heart disease.
 Some maternal-fetal medicine specialists (Perinatologist) also perform fetal echocardiograms.